mdola19/StepAhead/README.md

 4. The app should be working successfully

 ### Contributions
-- **Harsharan & Ishnu** - Created User Interface for shopping and rewards page.
+- [@harsharan-r](https://github.com/harsharan-r) & [@IshnuSuresh](https://github.com/IshnuSuresh) - Created User Interface for shopping and rewards page.
 Also pitched the idea to the judges.
-- **Thuvaragan** - Worked on code merging, navbar, and other integrations.
+- [@thuvaragan25](https://github.com/thuvaragan25) - Worked on code merging, navbar, and other integrations.
-- **Manjot** - Created the program to pinpoint all locations around Brampton and Map design using MapKit.
+- [@mdola19](https://github.com/mdola19) - Created the program to pinpoint all locations around Brampton and Map design using MapKit.
 - **Yatharth** - Documented the project and prepared the presentation for the pitch.